Avoid These 3 Things and Boost Low Testosterone

 Avoid These 3 Things that Lower Testosterone

-The best way to boost testosterone is to avoid these three things that mess up your hormone levels: insulin, cortisol, and estrogen.
+The best way to boost testosterone is to avoid these three things that mess up your hormone levels: Fat Storing Hormone, cortisol, and estrogen.
 Now, I'm really going to focus the most on estrogen.
 Why?
-While insulin and cortisol can cause your testosterone levels to plummet, estrogen is far worse.
+While Fat Storing Hormone and cortisol can cause your testosterone levels to plummet, estrogen is far worse.
 If you get your estrogen under control, this will make the most difference.

 Let's take a look at each of these three things and how they affect your testosterone levels.

 Having a lot of sugar is not good for your testosterone levels.
-This is because of high insulin levels.
-High insulin levels can disrupt your hormone balance and cause your testosterone levels to take a nosedive.
+This is because of high Fat Storing Hormone levels.
+High Fat Storing Hormone levels can disrupt your hormone balance and cause your testosterone levels to take a nosedive.

-There are three things I recommend for keeping insulin under control.
+There are three things I recommend for keeping Fat Storing Hormone under control.
 The first is to reduce your sugar intake.
 It's especially challenging to do if you're addicted to sugar, but your body will thank you.

 Next, you should try a low-carb or ketogenic diet.
 As you may know, carbs turn into sugar in the body.
-So that means if you're eating a ton of carbs every day, your encouraging high insulin levels which will disrupt your hormones.
+So that means if you're eating a ton of carbs every day, your encouraging high Fat Storing Hormone levels which will disrupt your hormones.
 Finally, you should do intermittent fasting.
-If you do these, you'll find that your insulin levels go back to normal, which will really help boost testosterone and regulate your hormones.
+If you do these, you'll find that your Fat Storing Hormone levels go back to normal, which will really help boost testosterone and regulate your hormones.

 Cortisol is a steroid hormone which helps regulate a number of processes in the body that affect everything from blood sugar to inflammation.
 Although a small amount of cortisol is necessary, too much can disrupt hormones and wreak havoc on the body.